 They’re POSSUMS!
 And probably riddled with diseases, but you know… they’re so CUTE!

-We began our final day with a trip to the library as we’d heard it was good.
-Actually, it wasn’t quite as grand inside as I was expecting, but we took the lift up to the balcony.
+We began our final day with a trip to the library as we’d heard it was really nice.
+Actually, it wasn’t quite as grand inside as I was expecting, but we took the lift up to the balcony anyway.
 We didn’t spend as much time there as we thought we would, which gave us more time for the rest of the day.

-Outside a protest marched past – an anti-protest march.
+Outside, a protest marched past – an anti-protest march.
+Brilliant!
 We saw some strange things in Melbs and this was one of them.
 Another was watching a fairly elderly man pedal down the street at high speed on something not dissimilar to the red and yellow plastic cars that kids ride.
 (Another was the possum above!)

 The only thing really left on our list to do was South Bank and the Eureka tower.
 Make sure you get a voucher for Eureka as they’re easy to get (mini-cards, guide books etc).
 We got 10% off because my 15% voucher in Safari Pete’s guide book was out of date.
 Whoops.

 South Bank was “nice”.
-I didn’t find it very exciting, and you don’t need any time to see it.
-The main attraction is Eureka, which costs $19.50 (full price) to go up 88 floors, and an extra $12 to do the 3 metre glass-floored box protruding from the side of the building (we didn’t).
+Unlike Brisbane, I didn’t find it very exciting, and you don’t need any time to see it.
+The main attraction is the Eureka tower, which costs $19.50 (full price) to go up 88 floors, and an extra $12 to stand on the 3 metre glass-floored box protruding from the side of the building (we didn’t).

 Here is a view of everything: the CBD, Flinders Street, Federation Square, the river and the MCG.
 You can see how huge the city really is, even though it doesn’t feel like it in the centre!